Helps Induce Sleep

 The star spice in dental care has traditionally been clove.
 But few might know that nutmeg too has proven antibacterial properties that protect the teeth and gums.
 Nutmeg oil has eugenol, which brings relief from toothache.
 That’s why you often find it listed among the ingredients of toothpaste.
 Combined with cinnamon, it makes a powerful antiseptic, antimicrobial paste.

 The essential oil of nutmeg brings relief from muscular and joint pain.
 Apply it to a localized area of swelling and discomfort, and feel the pain melt away.

-In holistic medicine, nutmeg is often prescribed to rev up blood circulation and treat kidney infections.
+In holistic medicine, nutmeg is often prescribed to rev up blood circulation because of the high potassium content.
 Traditional healers believe it also strengthens the liver.